htw-imi-showtime/showtime-website/content/ws20/master/m1-augmented-boardgame-experience/tech-stack.md

 {{<section title="Architecture">}}
 The following graphic describes the software architecture of the game "The Mole".

 There are two basic elements in the architecture, a backend server and a frontend server.
 Both our servers are deployed on the cloud application platform **Heroku**.
 Furthermore all instances communicate using **SocketIO**.
-SocketIO is a library for real-time web applications that enables bidirectional real-time communication between web clients and servers.
+SocketIO is a library for real-time web applications that enables event-driven, bidirectional real-time communication between web clients and servers.

 In the backend we used Python as a programming language with the **Django** web framework.
 Our data is stored in the object-relational database system **PostgreSQL**.
 This is supported by Django as well as by Heroku.